outrageousaddy76000/ResumeParse-LlamaParse/README.md

 Notes
 Ensure the achievements section in the PDF resumes is clearly labeled for accurate extraction.
 Modify the query in the script if the section titles differ in your resumes.

-This `README.md` file provides clear instructions for setting up and running the resume analysis